-- The settlement pattern consists of occasional villages and numerous, dispersed hamlets and farmsteads. - Vernacular buildings consist of timber-framed structures interspersed with brick ones, though the brick appearance is frequently just a facade added to an earlier timber frame. - Blocks of ancient semi-natural woodland are scattered throughout the area, made up of oak, ash, field maple, hornbeam and small-leaved lime. - Hedgerow trees are ubiquitous and in many places this landscape can feel well wooded. - Despite the reasonably well-wooded landscape, the plateau landform means that the views are open and can be long.
+- Enclosed former greens and common pastures. - The landscape was often utilised for World War II airfields, which has left a legacy of runway remains and buildings, some of which have been converted to modern industrial use. - The settlement pattern consists of occasional villages and numerous, dispersed hamlets and farmsteads. - Vernacular buildings consist of timber-framed structures interspersed with brick ones, though the brick appearance is frequently just a façade added to an earlier timber frame. - Blocks of ancient semi-natural woodland are scattered throughout the area, made up of oak, ash, field maple, hornbeam and small-leaved lime. - Hedgerow trees are ubiquitous and in many places this landscape can feel well wooded.

+• Despite the reasonably well-wooded landscape, the plateau landform means that the views are open and can be long.
 However, the comprehensive network of winding lanes and tall hedges means that other areas can be much more intimate.